jina-ai/fastapi-serve/docs/simple/README.md

-## Deploy a simple FastAPI app to the cloud
+### 🌩️ Deploy a simple FastAPI app to the cloud

 This example shows how to deploy a simple FastAPI app to the cloud using `fastapi-serve`.

-This directory contains the following files:
+### 📁 Directory Structure

 ```
 .